Staff & Leadership

 The Reverend Vicki T. Burgess

-I came to St. Philip’s in May of 2007 and have been blessed by nine years of ministry in this place.
+I came to St. Philip’s in May of 2007 and have been blessed by ten years of ministry in this place.
 In that time, we have focused on the wonderful gifts of hospitality this parish possesses and exercises, welcoming people to Sunday worship... but also welcoming all who wish to build up the community to share our property resources with us.

 I grew up moving around – my dad worked for a company that offered opportunity for promotion by transferring its management to new cities… so I lived in several places from the west to the Midwest to, finally, Tennessee.
 I may have lacked that highly-prized southern commodity – A Strong Sense of Place – but my home was nevertheless easy for me to identify: it was the Church.
 The Episcopal Church in all those places was the same… at least, the liturgy was, and my place of comfort and continuity was in a pew or Sunday School class or choir on Sunday mornings wherever I lived.

 I graduated from high school outside Memphis and from The University of Tennessee, Knoxville.
 After my All-But-Thesis master’s work there in English, I worked as a freelance technical writer, a writing instructor at Dyersburg State Community College, and as director of several non-profit agencies that serve the poor and dispossessed.
 It was in doing that work of serving “the least” who are Jesus’ brothers and sisters that I met Jesus face to face.
 They showed me more about grace and hope and dependence upon God than I ever knew before and gave me, I am sure, far more than I gave.
 I graduated from the University of the South School of Theology in 2003.